Two Types of Nucleophilic Substitution Reactions

 1. How Two Nucleophilic Substitution Reactions Vary According To Substrate (Methyl, Primary, Secondary, Tertiary Alkyl Halides)

 The rate of a reaction is something we can readily measure.
 Some substitution reactions show a definite pattern as we move from primary substrates (substrate here being an alkyl halide) to tertiary substrates.
-In the first reaction, the primary alkyl halide gives a faster reaction under otherwise identical conditions than does the tertiary alkyl halide.

 However, there are substitution reactions that serve as a counterpoint.
 In the second example, it is the tertiary substrate that reacts fastest, followed by the primary substrate.